Vol. 148, No. 26 — December 17, 2014

-Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Transport, pursuant to section 5 (see footnote b) and subsection 11(1) of the Motor Vehicle Safety Act (see footnote c), hereby makes the annexed Regulations Amending the Motor Vehicle Restraint Systems and Booster Seats Safety Regulations.
+Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to subsection 4.2(1) (see footnote f) of the Fisheries Act (see footnote g), makes the annexed Order Declaring that the Wastewater Systems Effluent Regulations Do Not Apply in Yukon.

 COMING INTO FORCE